A Record Breaking Summer Fair

 Between the ages of 7 -11 children have the opportunity to travel out of London on activity breaks with other children.
 In addition to enriching their curriculum experience, these overnight stays provide children with a chance to be independent and develop their friendships with classmates.
 Children get the opportunity to go on these residential visits in Years 3, 4, 5 and 6.
 Parents pay a contribution towards the cost of these visits.

 “The best memories at Globe were the school journeys especially Isle of Wight.
 I loved it because of the activities and sharing a room with my friends!”
 Year 6 pupil

 We ensure that specialist music tuition is available to all.
 When children first join, they participate in informal, collaborative group sessions with a musician who encourages them to develop their singing voice, song writing skills and understanding of rhythm and patterns in music.
 As they move into year 1, a percussionist teaches children to play African drums and this continues in year 2.
-By year 3 children are taught about musical notation and begin to play violins before choosing brass and woodwind instruments in years 5 and 6.
+By year 3 children are taught about musical notation and begin to play violins in both year 3 and year 4 before choosing brass and woodwind instruments in years 5 and 6.
 Choirs, orchestras and weekly whole-school singing sessions add to children’s musical experiences at Globe.
 The school choir and orchestra showcase their talents in local performances and at our annual ‘Summer Music Festival’ event.